docsforadobe/javascript-tools-guide/docs/vscode-debugger/vscode-extension-features.md

 To export your script as binary, you have a few options:

-> - With the file open, right-click the document and press ‘Export as Binary’
+> - With the file open, right-click the document and press 'Export as Binary'
-> - Open the command palette (Ctrl + Shift + P) and type ‘Export as Binary’
+> - Open the command palette (Ctrl + Shift + P) and type 'Export as Binary'
 > - Use the keyboard shortcut for the same command (Ctrl + Shift + J)

 ### JSXBIN from the Command Line